I am The 908th: Staff Sgt. Amorri Jackson

 |0

 This work, I am The 908th: Staff Sgt.
-Amorri Jackson, by SrA Juliana Todd, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+Amorri Jackson, by Maj.
+John Stamm, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT